BUEC500C1/codvid-app-AIRICLEE/README.md

 - Step 4:  Exercise the CODVID-19 API (Documentation using postman) and display the data in application as text.
 - Step 5:  Overlay the data on the maps.

+**Reactpro04 is the final project, and users can replace App.js in this directory with each Step's App.js which can realize different function**

 **Youtube URL: https://youtu.be/_sH6QbKxKbY**

 **All the code above from step 1 to 5 can be run successfully in Android Emulator and my own android phone.**